 5. Coordination of different departments

 The marketing department will ask for a projection from the sales department, which, if appropriately done, goes to the production department and the production can be planned accordingly.
-Senior management is also involved in production planning since their knowledge of the market, and a deep understanding will add up and make necessary changes in the sales forecast.
+Senior management is also involved in planning since their knowledge of the market, and a deep understanding will add up and make necessary changes in the sales forecast.

-6. Wastage minimization
+6. Wastage minimization planning

-Proper production planning ensures minimum wastage of raw materials.
+Proper planning ensures minimum wastage of raw materials.
 It is also involved in the adequate utilization of inventory in material management.
 This not only minimizes the wastage of raw materials but also ensures that the right quality products are produced.

 7. Productivity improvisation

-Production planning is directly associated with improving labor productivity.
+It is directly associated with improving labor productivity.
 Maximum utilization of the workforce is done, and workers are trained.
 Since the production does not stop, the profits are earned continuously, and the workers get increased wages and incentives.

 Motivated workers perform and improve the production process further which results in labor efficiency and an increase in productivity